 As indicated in the previous response, site coordinators integrate within the school for the first two and a half hours of their workday.
-This time is spent in a variety of ways including working in classrooms as a paraprofessional, working with small group intervention teachers, supporting individual students who need extra support, learning school site processes and expectations, and supporting the school site's SEL initiatives.
+This time is spent in a variety of ways including with the goal being that they are learning school site processes and expectations, and supporting the school site's SEL initiatives.
 This provides an opportunity for the site coordinator to learn instructional and behavioral strategies, get familiar with instructional day content, access resources, build relationships, etc. All of which can then be brought back to other after-school staff for implementation and support.
 Site coordinators also participate in a county-wide leadership team that meets to reflect on best practices, collaborate across districts and school site locations, and participate in professional development among other agenda items that help with planning and instructional day alignment of positive youth development activities.
-All school sites have a liaison or designated staff member that communicates with the instructional day staff meetings and are integrated into the instructional day culture.
+All school sites have a liaison or designated staff member who communicates with the instructional day administration and certificated staff on an ongoing basis.
+That staff member participates in instructional day staff meetings and is integrated into the instructional day culture.

 Our Expanded Learning Programs are designed to be as integrated and project-based as possible.
 We utilize a variety of pre-packaged research-based curriculum such as Engineering is Elementary, Kidz Science, Lego Mindstorm, Dash Robotics, and Ozobot robotics as examples to support this vision.
 Our program inventory consists of Enrichment 'Clubs' that are created three-week thematic units.
-Each Enrichment Club is aligned with Common Core and CA Content standards.
+Each Enrichment Club is aligned with Common Core and CA

+Content standards.
 New and existing clubs are designed in three-week progressive cycles building upon each activity.
 Every day consists of a lesson identifying the academic component being addressed, a hands-on activity or project, and a student reflection component.
 Each club and individual project or activity is designed to embody as many of the five Learning in Afterschool Principles as possible: Learning that is 1) Active, 2) Expands Horizons, 3) Builds Mastery, 4) Is Collaborative, and 5) Meaningful.
 Each lesson plan is written with each of these elements identifying the activity component that fits each principle.